dheerajcl/Ignite/README.md

 - Zod For validation
 - Typescript For type safety
 - Tailwind CSS For CSS
-- React Query for data fetching
+- React Query for data fetching, optimistic updates
 - React Hook Form for form handling
 - Shadcn UI + Radix UI For UI components
 - Supabase As the database